AI-secure/Certified-Robustness-SoK-Oldver/README.md

 ### MNIST

-All input images are gray-scale; 28 x 28 size; each pixel is in range [0, 1].
+All input images are grayscale; 28 x 28 size; each pixel is in range [0, 1].

 #### L2